Aaravadhu Vanam: Production

 R. Bhuvanesh, an erstwhile assistant of directors K. Bhagyaraj and R. Parthiepan, made his directorial debut with Aaravadhu Vanam under the banner of MPG Films International.
 Kannada actor Bhushan, Vidhya Mohan from Kerala and Bose Venkat were selected to play the lead roles.
 The story is derived from the Mahabharata in which the sixth forest (Aaravadhu Vanam) was supposed to be the toughest for the Pandavas to go through and the battle was the bloodiest in the whole war when going through this passage.
 Aaravadhu Vanam is based on a real-life incident about the entire village community vacating their lands for the sake of a young couple in love.
 Director R. Bhuvanesh wanted to film Aaravadhu Vanam in the same village, but the couple didn't allow them to do so.
 Without any options left, the crew journeyed across various places and finally nailed down Singaram Palayam located near Coimbatore district.
 But again, the villagers were infuriated on the plea of filmmaker to vacate their lands for five whole days.
 As they were explained about the contextual scenario and script, the villagers changed their minds and heeded to their petitions.
 R. Haribabu, a former assistant to Srikanth Deva, had scored the music.

 Soundtrack

 The soundtrack was composed by R. Haribabu.
 The soundtrack, released in 2009, features 6 tracks.
-A reviewer rated the album 1.5 out of 5 and said, "This album hobbles around Keeravani and Natabhairavi ragas so much so that you get a feeling of déjà vu by the time you come to the fourth song".